Fisherusby/django-tree-menu/README.md

 You can try this in example or add tree_menu app in your project.

-Copy tree_menu in your project folder
+Copy tree_menu in your project folder.

 Within settings.py, add ‘tree_menu’ to INSTALLED_APPS:
 ```
 INSTALLED_APPS = (